1 – CUT THE CRAP

 Check the acoustics of the venue & hire a mic if necessary (so many speeches are ruined simply because the guests can’t hear them).

-Try to memorise the speech but don’t be afraid to use notes on the day (your brain will be scrambled).
+Try to memorise the speech but don’t be afraid to use notes on the day.

 Talk slower than feel natural (makes you immediately sound more confident) & leave pauses for laughter (sometimes people need a moment to ‘get it’).